USS Noa (DD-841): 1945–1960

-During the overhaul in the summer of 1955, the Noa was outfitted with experimental sonar equipment that she tested in the Key West area.
+During the overhaul in the summer of 1955, Noa was outfitted with experimental sonar equipment that she tested in the Key West area.
 She departed Norfolk Naval Shipyard in February 1956 for her third Mediterranean deployment.
 Upon return to homeport the following summer, she trained in the eastern Atlantic.
 In the spring 1957 she steamed to the Caribbean for Operation Springboard 1–57 and Desairdex 1–57.

 After completion of a three-month overhaul at Norfolk Naval Shipyard in August 1957 she steamed for five weeks of refresher training at Guantanamo and for shore bombardment exercises at Culebra Island, Puerto Rico.
 In winter of 1957–8, Noa served as test ship for experimental radio equipment and in spring 1958 she was again taking part in Springboard exercises in the Caribbean.

-March 1957 saw the Noa as a participant in Lantphibex 1–58, an exercise designed to test the latest amphibious warfare concepts.
-During the summer of 1958, the Noa took part in 6th Fleet operations during the Lebanon crisis.
+March 1957 saw Noa as a participant in Lantphibex 1–58, an exercise designed to test the latest amphibious warfare concepts.
+During the summer of 1958, Noa took part in 6th Fleet operations during the Lebanon crisis.
 After a short tour in the Persian Gulf she returned to Norfolk and joined the 2nd Fleet for Lantphibex 2–58.

-In February 1959, the Noa was again deployed to the Mediterranean.
+In February 1959, Noa was again deployed to the Mediterranean.
 She participated in Sixth Fleet exercises through 1 April when she steamed for the Middle East via the Suez Canal.
 She called at Massawa, Ethiopia; Bombay, India; Bahrain; Saudi Arabia; Bandar Shahpur, Iran; and Aden.
-In late June, the Noa rejoined the Sixth Fleet after having gone eighty-three days without replenishment.
+In late June, Noa rejoined the Sixth Fleet after having gone eighty-three days without replenishment.
 She returned to Norfolk on 1 September, and then transferred from Destroyer Squadron Six to Squadron Fourteen, with a new homeport at Mayport, Florida.
 Through spring 1960 she operated off the Atlantic Coast and in the Caribbean, She entered the Philadelphia Naval Shipyard on 25 May for a Fleet Rehabilitation and Modernization (FRAM), and she received the latest in antisubmarine warfare (ASW) equipment.